 2025

-This list ranks the 50 states in the United States by Non-Hispanic Black or African American population, as estimated by the United States Census Bureau.
-It also highlights population changes in each states over the past five years.
+This list ranks the 50 states in U.S. based on their Non-Hispanic Black or African American population, as estimated by the United States Census Bureau.
+It also highlights population changes in these states over the past five years.

 Updated Feb 11, 2025